 School Charter and Strategic Goals

-The School Charter is revised annually, adopted by the Board of Trustees and forwarded to the Ministry of Education.
+The Strategic Plan 2021 draft is revised annually, adopted by the Board of Trustees and forwarded to the Ministry of Education.
 Copies of the Charter are available for perusal from the School Office and on the notice board in the foyer.

 School Term Dates